honmanyau/study-notes/JavaScript.md

 The thrown error will force a `reject`ion and none of the code beyond that point inside the `Promise` will be executed.
 If the error is thrown inside a `then()`, another `Promise` object that carries a rejection will be returned and can be caught by the next `then()`, if present.

+### What is the difference between a function expression and a function declaration?
+Illustrate with examples.

+`Placeholder`

 ### What is the difference between a `Map` and a `WeakMap`?

 `Placeholder`